 How much money is there in the Maryland cannabis market

 The Maryland medical cannabis patient base counts more than 22,000 people, while projected sales until 2021 are expected to reach $46,000,000.
 Adult sales in the same year are expected to be around the $610,000,000 mark.

 License requirements for Dispensary owners

 After obtaining a pre-approval, successful applicants will move to the second phase of the process.
 During this step, they will be required to produce an audited financial statement and payment of the stage 2 application fee of $4,000.
-They’ll also need to provide personal identification of a dispensary agent, fingerprints for Central Registry and a criminal background check.
+They’ll also need to provide a personal identification of a dispensary agent, fingerprints for the Central Registry, and a criminal background check.

 The costs associated with a dispenser license are as follows:

 - Stage Two application fee (for two applications): $8,000